Union Square, Manhattan: Social and political activism

-The park has historically been the start or the end point for many political demonstrations.
-Although the park was known for its labor union rallies and for the large 1861 gathering in support of Union troops, it was actually named for its location at the "union" of Bloomingdale Road (now Broadway) and the former Bowery Road decades before these gatherings.
+Along with nearby Washington Square Park, the park has historically been the start and/or end point for many political demonstrations.
+Although the park was known for its labor union rallies and the large 1861 gathering in support of Union troops, it was actually named for its location at the "union" of Bloomingdale Road (now Broadway) and the former Bowery Road decades before these gatherings.
 On April 20, 1861, soon after the fall of Fort Sumter, Major Robert Anderson, who was the commander of Fort Sumter brought the Fort Sumter Flag that flew at the fort to the park.
 The flag was flown from the George Washington statue, gathering patriotic rally of perhaps a quarter of a million people that is thought to have been the largest public gathering in North America up to that time.
 The flag was shortly removed after to be used as a patriotic fundraiser by being auctioned across the country repeatedly.
 In the summer of 1864 the north side of the square was the site of the Metropolitan Fair.

 Union Square has been a frequent gathering point for radicals of all stripes to make speeches or demonstrate.
 In 1865, the recently formed Irish republican Fenian Brotherhood came out publicly and rented Dr. John Moffat's brownstone rowhouse at 32 East 17th Street, next to the Everett House hotel facing the north side of the square, for the capitol of the government-in-exile they declared.
 On September 5, 1882, in the first Labor Day celebration, a crowd of at least 10,000 workers paraded up Broadway and filed past the reviewing stand at Union Square.
 On March 28, 1908, an anarchist set off a bomb in Union Square which only killed himself and another man.